dandi/dandi-archive/doc/design/zarr-manifests.md

     - `"versionId"` — The S3 version ID (as a string) of the current version of the S3 object in which the entry is stored in the Archive's S3 bucket

+        - **Implementation Note:** Obtaining an S3 object's current version ID requires using either (a) the `GetObject` S3 API call (for a single object) or (b) the `ListObjectVersions` S3 API call, including client-side filtering out of all non-latest entries (for all objects under a given common S3 prefix).

     - `"lastModified"` — The `LastModified` timestamp of the entry's S3 object as a string of the form `"YYYY-MM-DDTHH:MM:SS±HH:MM"`